Crate Club Review – Is it worth the price?

 If Crate Club isn't your ideal box of cool gear, no worries...
 There are plenty of other survival boxes to choose from.

 - Spec Ops Global is a reasonable alternative to Crate Club.
 If you're looking for your next survival box, it might be for you.

 - Another survival box worth checking out is Prepper Gear.

 - For those of you who can't get enough knives, the Knife Box was made just for you.

 In Conclusion: The Bottom Line

-With our Crate Club review, you’ll see that Crate Club is one of many survival boxes on the market right now and while it has its shortcomings, it’s not terrible if you can afford it.
+With this Crate Club review, you'll see that Crate Club is one of many survival boxes on the market right now and while it has its shortcomings, it's not terrible if you can afford it.